alekcz/datacamp/README.md

 ## Requirements

+- **Java**: 11, 17, or 21 (compiled for Java 11 bytecode compatibility)
-- Clojure 1.11.1 or higher
+- **Clojure**: 1.11.1 or higher
-- Datahike 0.6.1 or higher
+- **Datahike**: 0.6.1 or higher
-- AWS credentials configured (via environment variables, ~/.aws/credentials, or IAM roles)
+- **AWS credentials**: Configured via environment variables, ~/.aws/credentials, or IAM roles (for S3 backups)

+Datacamp is tested against Java 11, 17, and 21 to ensure broad compatibility.
+The library is compiled with Java 11 target bytecode, making it compatible with Java 11+ environments.

 ## AWS Credentials